spang/handbook/Benefits and Perks/Office Perks.md

 ## Gym Membership

 Nylas offers reimbursements on gym memberships up to $70 a month (a maximum paid monthly that does not roll over).
 If you're in SF, you can join the Nylas account at Fitness SF (located a few blocks from the office) or Touchstone Climbing (several locations in the Bay Area, including Mission Cliffs and Dogpatch Boulders), or for any other gym we can set up a recurring reimbursement.
-Please contact Margaret for reimbursement or if you'd like help finding a gym.
+Please contact accounting@nylas.com for reimbursement or if you'd like help finding a gym.

 ## Rideshare Credit